Medically reviewed by Drugs.com. Last updated on March 4, 2021.

-In some cases, rhinitis may be caused by both allergic and nonallergic causes.
+In some cases, rhinitis may be caused by both allergic and nonallergic triggers.

 Ruling out sinus problems

-Your doctor will also want to be sure your symptoms aren't caused by a sinus problem related to a deviated septum or nasal polyps.
-If your doctor suspects a sinus problem may be causing your symptoms, you may need an imaging test to view your sinuses.
+Your doctor will want to be sure your symptoms aren't caused by a sinus problem related to a deviated septum or nasal polyps.
+If your doctor suspects a sinus problem, you might need an imaging test to view your sinuses.

 - Saline nasal sprays.
 Use an over-the-counter nasal saline spray or homemade saltwater solution to flush the nose of irritants and help thin the mucus and soothe the membranes in your nose.

 Corticosteroid nasal sprays.
-If your symptoms aren't easily controlled by decongestants or antihistamines, your doctor may suggest a nonprescription corticosteroid nasal spray, such as fluticasone (Flonase) or triamcinolone (Nasacort).
-Prescription-only corticosteroid nasal sprays are also available.
+If your symptoms aren't easily controlled by decongestants or antihistamines, your doctor might suggest a nonprescription corticosteroid nasal spray, such as fluticasone (Flonase Allergy Relief) or triamcinolone (Nasacort Allergy 24 Hour).
+Prescription nasal sprays also are available.

 Corticosteroid medications help prevent and treat inflammation associated with some types of nonallergic rhinitis.
 Possible side effects include nasal dryness, nosebleeds, headaches and throat dryness.

-- Oral decongestants.
-Available over-the-counter or by prescription, examples include pseudoephedrine-containing drugs (Sudafed) and phenylephrine (Afrin, Neo-Synephrine, others).
+- Decongestants.
+Available over-the-counter or by prescription, examples include pseudoephedrine-containing drugs (Sudafed 12 Hour) and phenylephrine (Neo-Synephrine, others).
 These medications help narrow the blood vessels, reducing congestion in the nose.
 Possible side effects include high blood pressure, heart pounding (palpitations) and restlessness.

-Over-the-counter oral antihistamines, such as diphenhydramine (Benadryl), cetirizine (Zyrtec), fexofenadine (Allegra) and loratadine (Claritin), typically don't work nearly as well for nonallergic rhinitis as they do for allergic rhinitis.
+Over-the-counter oral antihistamines, such as diphenhydramine (Benadryl), cetirizine (Zyrtec Allergy), fexofenadine (Allegra Allergy) and loratadine (Alavert, Claritin), typically don't work nearly as well for nonallergic rhinitis as they do for allergic rhinitis.

 Lifestyle and home remedies